goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Unlocking Your Quirk.md

 The process of moving between tiers is known as Quirk Awakening and offers superhumans the ability to add to their array of abilities and increase the potency of their Quirk.

-Characters are able to advance to higher tiers through dedication, persistance, and sacrifice—however, the moment at which evolution occurs is when the character is at their most exhausted.
+Characters are able to advance to higher tiers through dedication, persistence, and sacrifice—however, the moment at which evolution occurs is when the character is at their most exhausted.
 In order to achieve the conditions needed for a successful Quirk Awakening, a character must experience a Limit Burst while under 5 HP and spend a number of Plus Ultra Points according to the Quirk Tier they are transitioning to, according to the following table:

 | Tier Rank Transition | Plus Ultra Point Cost |
 |----------------------|-----------------------|